-I can’t imagine where we would be as a family if I hadn’t signed yes on that permission form 7 years ago...
+"I can’t imagine where we would be as a family if I hadn’t signed yes on that permission form 7 years ago."

 When I found out about the event, I asked if I could attend and tell my story.
 I really wanted the people who support the organization to know what this organization has done for my family.
 So here I am.

 I am a mother of four amazing children – Rolando being the youngest.
 I am a survivor of domestic violence and homelessness.
 My strength and unconditional love for my children are what got me through the really dark times.
 I was with Rolando’s father for 15 years.
-Through those years, he struggled with drug addiction which made it impossible for us to be a family.
+Through those years, he struggled with drug addiction, which made it impossible for us to be a family.
 I did my best to protect my children from all of the ugly things.
 But even if I put on a strong face in front of my children, they felt all of the pain that I tried to hide from them.

-I still remember the day when I got the letter from Friends of the Children asking for my permission to observe Rolando’s kindergarten classroom.
-I was so overwhelmed with everything that was going on; I didn’t think there was anything Friends of the Children could do to help us.
+I still remember the day when I got the letter from Friends of the Children–Boston asking for my permission to observe Rolando’s kindergarten classroom.
+I was so overwhelmed with everything that was going on; I didn’t think there were anything Friends–Boston could do to help us.
 I have two older sons who needed support in school.
-We were stuck on waiting list after waiting list – never receiving any services.
-I would scream and fight with the school, and still no one would step up to help.
+We were stuck on the waiting list after waiting list – never receiving any services.
+I would scream and fight with the school, and still, no one would step up to help.

 The last few years have been very difficult.
 Rolando’s father wasn’t getting the help he needed, and I had to watch my son walk around with the burdens of his father’s trouble on his shoulders.
 I knew Rolando’s worst fear was his father dying, and little by little, I watched him shut down.
 He started to really struggle with school, and I did what I could as a mother to keep him from falling apart.
 Through it all, Rolando’s mentor, Zack, was there for us.
 He would take Rolando on outings to take his mind off of what was happening.
 He would help Rolando catch up with homework, and go to the school meetings with me when I needed a partner to help us advocate.
 Because of Zack, Rolando had a chance to remember that he was just a kid.